expo/expo/docs/versions/v23.0.0/guides/routing-and-navigation.md

 ### screens/[\*](#id1)Screen.js

-All of the components that represent screens in our app are organized into a `Screens` directory (a screen is not strictly defined anywhere, it is up to you to decide what you think fits -- generally this is usually anything that would be `pushed` or `popped` from a stack).
+All of the components that represent screens in our app are organized into a `screens` directory (a screen is not strictly defined anywhere, it is up to you to decide what you think fits -- generally this is usually anything that would be `pushed` or `popped` from a stack).

 ## Learning more about routing & navigation